-Climatic conditions have affected armed conflict within countries, but their influence has been small compared to socioeconomic, political and cultural factors (Mach et al., 2019) (high agreement, medium evidence).
-Inter-group inequality, and consequent relative deprivation can lead to conflict and the negative impacts of climate change lower the opportunity cost of involvement in conflict (Buhaug et al., 2020; Vestby, 2019).
-Potential pathways linking climate and conflict include direct impacts on physiology from heat or resource scarcity; indirect impacts of climatic variability on economic output, agricultural incomes, higher food prices and increasing migration flows; and the unintended effects of climate mitigation and adaptation policies (Koubi, 2019; Busby, 2018; Sawas et al., 2018).
-Relative deprivation, political exclusion and ethnic fractionalisation and ethnic grievances are other key variables (Schleussner et al., 2016; Theisen, 2017).
-Research shows that factors such as land tenure and competing land uses interacting with market-driven pressures and existing ethnic divisions produce conflict over land resources rather than a scarcity of natural resources caused by climate impacts such as drought (high agreement, medium evidence) (Theisen, 2017; Balestri and Maggioni, 2017; Kuusaana and Bukari, 2015; Box 8.3).
+Climatic conditions have affected armed conflict within countries, but their influence has been small compared to socio-economic, political and cultural factors (Mach et al., 2019) (high agreement, medium evidence).
+Inter-group inequality, and consequent relative deprivation can lead to conflict, and the negative impacts of climate change lower the opportunity cost of involvement in conflict (Buhaug et al., 2020);(Vestby, 2019).
+Potential pathways linking climate and conflict include direct impacts on physiology from heat, or resource scarcity; indirect impacts of climatic variability on economic output, agricultural incomes, higher food prices, increasing migration flows; and the unintended effects of climate mitigation and adaptation policies (Koubi, 2019);(Busby, 2018);(Sawas et al., 2018).Relative deprivation, political exclusion and ethnic fractionalisation and ethnic grievances (Schleussner et al., 2016); (Theisen, 2017) are other key variables.
+Research shows that factors such as land tenure and competing land uses interacting with market-driven pressures and existing ethnic divisions produce conflict over land resources, rather than a scarcity of natural resources caused by climate impacts such as drought. (high agreement, medium evidence) (Theisen, 2017); (Balestri and Maggioni, 2017); (Kuusaana and Bukari, 2015); [also Box 8.3]